Polymerisation inhibitor: True inhibitors

 Radical polymerisation of unsaturated monomers is generally propagated by C-radicals.
 These can be effectively terminated by combining with other radicals to form neutral species and many true inhibitors operate through this mechanism.
 In the simplest example oxygen can be used as it exists naturally in its triplet state (i.e. it is a diradical).
 This is referred to as air inhibition and is a diffusion-controlled reaction with rates typically in the order of 107–109 mol−1 s−1, the resulting peroxy radicals (ROO•) are less reactive towards polymerisation.
 However air stabilisation is not suitable for monomers with which it can form explosive peroxides, such as vinyl chloride.
 Other stable radicals include TEMPO and TEMPOL, which are exceedingly effective radical scavengers.
 Certain compounds marketed as true inhibitors, such as p-phenylenediamines, phenothiazine and hydroxylamines like HPHA and DEHA, are also thought to react through the intermediary of aminoxyl radicals.
 Not all inhibitors are radicals however, with quinones and quinone methides being important examples.

 Retarders

-Certain hydroxylamines and p-phenylenediamines, may act as retarders.
-For styrene, nitrophenol compounds such as dinitro-ortho-cresol and di-nitro-sec-butylphenol (DNBP) have long been the important, however they are coming under regulatory pressure due to their high toxicity.
+Certain hydroxylamines and p-phenylenediamine may act as retarders.
+For styrene, nitrophenol compounds such as dinitro-ortho-cresol and di-nitro-sec-butylphenol (DNBP or Dinoseb) have long been used but are highly toxic and polluting.

 Inhibitors for transport & storage

 Purified monomers stored at ambient temperatures are of less risk of polymerising and as such the most highly reactive inhibitors are rarely used at this stage.
 In general compounds are chosen which can be easily removed immediately prior to industrial polymerisation to make plastics.
 Compounds bearing a hydroxy group, which can be removed by an alkali wash, tend to dominate.
-Examples include 4-tert-butylcatechol (TBC), 4-methoxyphenol (MEHQ), butylated hydroxytoluene (BHT) and hydroquinone (HQ).
+Examples include 4-tert-butylcatechol (TBC), 4-methoxyphenol (MEHQ), butylated hydroxytoluene (BHT), and hydroquinone (HQ).